Bachelor of Arts (BA) Degree with a Major in History and a Major Concentration in History: International Concentration

 Upon completing the BA degree with a major in History, students will be able to:

-- Identify and connect the ways that people, ideas, and technologies have circulated across the range of geographic regions and historical periods.
+- Identify and connect the ways that people, ideas, commodities, and technologies have circulated across the range of geographic regions and historical periods.

 - Apply historical questions to concrete cases and demonstrate analytical skills through the use of historical evidence, rigorous logic, and persuasive argument.